niinavi/Jarjestelmaprojekti/documents/final_report.md

 <a name="logstash"></a>
 ## Logstash

 Logstash is a tool to centralize, transform and stash your data.
 Logstash processes Events.
 Event processing pipeline has three stages, input, filtering and output.
-These pipelines are usually stored in etc/logstash/conf.d directory. (https://www.elastic.co/guide/en/logstash/current/pipeline.html)
+These pipelines are usually stored in etc/logstash/conf.d directory.
+(Elasticsearch B.V.
+2019)

 You can run multiple pipelines in the same process.
 It is useful if the configuration has event flows that don’t share the same inputs, filters or outputs.
-Enabling multiple pipelines is done through configuration file pipelines.yml that is places in the path.settings folder. (https://www.elastic.co/guide/en/logstash/current/multiple-pipelines.html)
+Enabling multiple pipelines is done through configuration file pipelines.yml that is places in the path.settings folder.
+(Elasticsearch B.V.
+2019)

 ![Logstash pipeline](https://github.com/niinavi/Jarjestelmaprojekti/blob/master/documents/pics/logstash_pic.JPG)
+Elasticsearch B.V.
+2019.
+Stashig your first event.

 Inputs